1953 Pacific typhoon season: Typhoon Irma

 Irma formed on February 18, just near the International Date Line.
 The storm moved west over the following days, slowly increasing its speed before reaching its peak intensity on February 23.
 The storm quickly lost speed, then made landfall over the Visayas archipelago of the Philippines.
 On February 25, the storm dissipated just near the province of Iloilo.

 Typhoon Judy

 Judy formed on May 28, to the east of the Philippines.
 The next day, the storm started moving west, then later moving northwest.
 Over the following days, the storm moved northwest, albeit curving.
 On June 4, the typhoon hit the Philippines, reaching its peak intensity in Luzon.
 The storm later curved north, skirting Taiwan.
 The storm started losing speed, then increased speed on June 6.
 The storm later curved north, directly hitting Japan.
 Later dissipating the next day.

-Judy damaged multiple areas in Japan, causing 37 deaths, 17 injuries, and leading 56 people missing.
+Judy damaged multiple areas in Japan, causing 37 deaths, 56 injuries, and leaving 17 people missing.
 The storm also destroyed 1802 houses, inundated another 33 thousand, and damaged 139 ships.